pthom/imgui_manual_online/content/sections/section2.md

 ### Playground

 The playground uses [gitpod.io](https://gitpod.io) an online IDE where you create your own ImGui test program with 5 lines of code.

-Launch the playground
+Click on the image below to launch it.

 [![playground image](img/playground.jpg)](https://gitpod.io/#https://github.com/pthom/imgui_manual)